PitiGo/CozyUI/README.md

 # 🏠 CozyUI

-> **ComfyUI es potente, pero CozyUI es... acogedor** ✨
+> **ComfyUI is powerful, but CozyUI is... cozy** ✨

-Un "ComfyUI" que se ejecuta 100% en el navegador - Generación de imágenes con IA sin instalaciones, sin configuración, sin complicaciones.
+A "ComfyUI" that runs 100% in the browser - AI image generation with no installations, no configuration, no hassle.

 ![Version](https://img.shields.io/badge/version-0.1.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)